Getting ready for a big job interview?

 - Eye contact: Holding appropriate eye contact suggests you’re engaged and sincere.
 Avoiding someone’s gaze can be seen as evasiveness.

-- Voice modulation: A monotone voice can seem to disengage.
+- Voice modulation: A monotone voice can seem disengaging.
 Adjusting your pitch and tone can emphasize key points and express enthusiasm.

 - Gestures: Use your hands to emphasize points, but avoid excessive or nervous gestures